NickolausDS/Unity-Free-Flight/README.md

 See the CHANGELOG for details about the latest release.
 It will also tell you where we are in development.
 Free Flight is still a young project, many core features still haven't been added.
 Check back from time to time, we may have added something new!
 Better yet, send us feedback!

 ###Upcoming Releases

-####Version 0.4.x "Animated" -- Version 0.4.x will add support for animations.

 ####Version 0.5.x "Tuned" -- Version 0.5.x will add more realistic physics and better transitions for launches and landings.